Punch needle - how to create original embroideries in relief

 What threads can be used for punch needle embroidery?

-What can you draw with punch needle?
+What can you draw with a punch needle?

 What do I need to embroider with the punch needle technique?